Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects that may impact this region.
-Notable initiatives include Time & Place Campbellfield Industrial Development, Assembly Broadmeadows, Upfield Corridor - Rail Extension to Roxburgh Park, and M80 Connect Industrial Development.
-The following list details those most likely to be relevant.
+AreaSearch has identified 16 projects likely to impact the area.
+Key projects include Time & Place Campbellfield Industrial Development, Assembly Broadmeadows, M80 Connect Industrial Development, and North Melbourne Logistics Hub.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.